rowntreerob/gratelp/README.md

 ## Features

-- Outputs a [map of placemarkers](https://gratelp-production.up.railway.app/getchloop) hi-lighted in blog(s)
+- Outputs a standalone [map of placemarkers](https://gratelp-production.up.railway.app/getchloop) hi-lighted in blog(s)
 - Hover , click to open the original blog
 - Simple map index of extensive journeys covered in blogs
-- using [embed a site](https://support.wix.com/en/article/wix-editor-embedding-a-site-or-a-widget), post map like this to your blog
+- using [embed a site](https://support.wix.com/en/article/wix-editor-embedding-a-site-or-a-widget), post map of placemarkers as TOC for all your blogs
 - Upstream AI steps convert blog corpus to geojson syntax for any map api

 ## Usage